krummenCode/MotoParts/README.md

 * [SQL Server Management Studio 2019](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)

 ## Installing
 1. Open up the 'MotoParts.sln' in Visual Studio and find the 'Web.config' file, here you want to modify the connectionString to contain your SQL Server Management Studio Server Name.
+(The Server Name can be found upon opening SSMS in the pop up window and also on the left side at the top of the object explorer.)
 ```c#
   <connectionStrings>
     <!--